jbampton/tooling-docs/apache-trusted-release/data-model.md

 These are a set of choices which control how a release vote is conducted by the ATR.

+1. Mailto Addresses for Emails - defaults to the project dev list, but the PMC can change these and add contacts.
+   This will be helpful in getting dependent projects to check releases early.
-1. Manual Vote Process flag - if this is set then the vote will be completely manual and following policy is ignored.
+3. Manual Vote Process flag - if this is set then the vote will be completely manual and following policy is ignored.
-2. Minimum Number of Hours - the minimum time to run the vote.
+4. Minimum Number of Hours - the minimum time to run the vote.
 If set to `0` then wait until 3 +1 votes and more +1 than -1.
-3. Release Checklist - markdown text describing how to test release candidates.
+5. Release Checklist - markdown text describing how to test release candidates.
-4. Pause for RM check if any -1 votes flag - normally when the vote passes we proceed to the next steps, but we should allow the RM a chance to confirm if a -1 vote should stop the release.
+6. Pause for RM check if any -1 votes flag - normally when the vote passes we proceed to the next steps, but we should allow the RM a chance to confirm if a -1 vote should stop the release.

 ### CVEs